colin-walker/colin-walker/README.md

 Having spent a number of years on WordPress, writing some add-ins and designing a custom overly to negate the need for wp-admin, I decided to create my own CMS and [(b)log-In](https://github.com/colin-walker/blog-In) was born.

+I have proposed the ['now' namespace](https://github.com/colin-walker/Now-Namespace) for RSS to share /now page style updates as part of your normal RSS feed.
+Comments, suggestions and discussion welcome.

+I'm currently working on another simple blogging platform called 'hyblog' (hybrid blog) that uses dynamic pages pulling post info from static .md files.

 <!--
 **colin-walker/colin-walker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.